Next: JSON data encoding/decoding, Previous: String encoding, Up: Converting Strings [Contents][Index]

 Parts of str are considered comments and will be skipped.value is the comment style and can be any of the following.

-characters to the nearest end-of-line is skipped."c"
+• "c++"Everything from // characters to the nearest end-of-line is skipped.

-characters to the nearest end-of-line is skipped."matlab"
+• "matlab"Everything from % characters to the nearest end-of-line is skipped.

-characters to the nearest end-of-line is skipped.- user-supplied.
+• user-supplied.
 Two options:(1) One string, or 1x1 cell string: Skip everything to the right of it;(2) 2x1 cell string array: Everything between the left and right stringsis skipped.

 "delimiter"

 Any character in value will be used to split str into words(default value = any whitespace).
-Note that whitespace is implicitly addedto the set of delimiter characters unless a
+Note that whitespace is implicitly addedto the set of delimiter characters unless a "%s" format conversionspecifier is supplied; see "whitespace" parameter below.
+The setof delimiter characters cannot be empty; if needed Octave substitutes aspace as delimiter.

 Value to return for empty numeric values in non-whitespace delimited data.The default is NaN.
 When the data type does not support NaN (int32 forexample), then default is zero.